 Verdict: The Celestion G12H-75 Creamback is simply the best speaker for rock at any price.
 We found it to be well worth the expense with its old-school, British sound and scooped mids.
 It offers decent excellent handling and works well with classic and modern amps alike.

-Best Guitar Speakers for Rock – Buyer’s Guide
+How To Choose The Best Guitar Speakers for Rock

 Buying speakers can be tricky if you don’t know how to make sure your gear is compatible.
 It’s not as simple as choosing the one that looks the best, or following your favorite artist who loves it.